seed-labs/seed-labs/lab-setup/aws/README.md

 ## More info

-The script used to update the baseline SEEDUbuntu-16.04 image is available in the src/ directory and in the ~seed directory of the AMI itself.
+The [script](src/seedvm-init.sh) used to update the baseline SEEDUbuntu-16.04 image is available in the src/ directory and in the ~seed directory of the AMI itself.

-A standalone version of these instructions (with screenshots included) that may be given to students is available in the docs/ directory.
+A [standalone version of these instructions](doc/SEEDUbuntu-image-instrs-student.pdf) (with screenshots included) that may be given to students is available in the doc/ directory.